crissyw/SkillStride/README.md

 # [SkillStride](N/A)

 ## TO-DO
-- Add favicon img
 - Refactor Contact-Us footer into a footer.njk
-- On mobile, hamburger menu is unresponsive
 - About Us images are not responsive to auto-sizing

 ## Intro